elibroftw/modern-desktop-app-template/README.md

 - Set `alwaysOnTop` to `true` in `tauri.conf.json` while developing to avoid alt tabbing
 - Use `yarn py` after a single `pip install pywebview` if you do not want to wait for the Tauri dev build to compile
 - Or use `yarn start` if you only need to edit the frontend
+- If a sub-dependency of `package.json` is broken, use `resolutions: {subDependency: version}` to use older verisons of the sub-dependency

 ## Screenshots